snackexchange/azuresnacks/content/posts/nodejs-express.md

 ---
-title: Learn how to create an Express app in NodeJS and deploy on Azure
+title: Learn how to create an Express app in Node.js and deploy on Azure
 date: 2019-08-19
 categories: [web]
 tags: [nodejs, web, containers, docker, appservice]